 - Impact private markets: Strategies that finance private companies with the aim to generate incremental measurable positive environmental and social impact; investable through fund structures.

-All instruments selected (excluding liquidity, certain structured products and expressly requested non-SI instruments (ERI)) for UBS Manage SI are either aligned with E/S characteristics or even sustainable investments with an environmental or social objective.
+All instruments selected (excluding liquidity, certain structured products and expressly requested non-SI instruments (ERIs)) for UBS Manage SI are either aligned with E/S characteristics or even sustainable investments with an environmental or social objective.
 In this respect, the planned minimum proportions in UBS Manage SI offerings are as follows:

 - Aligned with E/S characteristics: 40%